-Professor Selim Deringil is currently Professor of History in the Humanities Department of LAU .
+Dr. Selim Deringil is professor of history in the Department of Humanities.
+He is also the program lead for the BA in History.
 His interests are in cultural and intellectual history, and he is currently involved in research on religious conversion and apostasy in the late Ottoman Empire.
-His interests are teaching and research on comparative themes in Ottoman/European history.
+He is also interested in teaching and research on comparative themes in Ottoman/European history.
 He has written and taught on such topics as citizenship, the relationship of religion and nationalism, nomadism and modernity, the occult in Muslim and Christian societies, and piracy in the Mediterranean.

 - The Well Protected Domains.
 Ideology and the Legitimation of Power in the Ottoman Empire 1876-1909.
 I.B Tauris Publishers, Oxford & New York 1998 (pb. edition 2000).

 - The Ottomans, the Turks, and World Power Politics.
 Collected articles.
 ISIS Press Istanbul 2000.

 - Winner of MESA Fuad Koprulu Book Prize 1999.

 Program Lead - BA in History